We are committed to ecologically sustainable development (ESD) principles.

 The pulp manufacturing process also complies with environmental standard ISO 14001.

 Volatile organic compounds (VOC) are organic chemical compounds that have sufficient vapour pressure under normal conditions to vapourise and enter the atmosphere.
 A wide range of carbon-based molecules, such as aldehydes, ketones and other hydrocarbons are VOCs.
 These are chemical substances, often present in building materials, which can contribute to indoor/outdoor air pollution.
 Indoor air pollution can lead to a whole range of health related issues including throat and skin irritation, headaches, fatigue and coughing.

-James Hardie building products are inert and benign materials that do not contain VOCs, creating a healthier environment for you and your family.
+James Hardie building products are inert, benign, low-emitting materials, creating a healthier environment for you and your family.